Knowledge Base

 Requirements for All Senders

-2. Valid Forward/Reverse DNS Your sending IP must have a PTR record that resolves back.
+2. Valid Forward/Reverse DNS Your sending IP must have a PTR record, and the PTR hostname should resolve back to the same IP.

 2. DMARC Policy Required At minimum: v=DMARC1; p=none